jeyzer-community/jeyzer-demo/src/main/doc/README.txt

   Each demo application is delivered with its source code.
   All demo binaries are Java modules, backward compatible with JDK 7.
   Important : all demo classes are obfuscated with Proguard, to demonstrate the Jeyzer de-obfuscation capabilities.
+  The demo package also include a JFR configuration available in the $JEYZER_DEMO_HOME/config/jfr directory.

   Jeyzer profiles